garlicy/Stock-Forex-Tracker/README.md

 Tracks the data from tradingview.com
 Was gonna scrape the data by OCR-Optical Character Recognition or something else but found out the simpler and easier way that works on Tradingview.com

+Records a data of filtered tickers and save it into separate files by tickers with timestamp.
+Enables other application to use this data.

 # Tasks
 ## Python
   * Send POST request to tradingview.com to get data.
 Can also set the filters by putting the JSON format filter code inside the BODY.